Why pay ongoing fees for an EPOS

 Inevitably as technology moves on, the software will become out of date & no longer take advantage of the latest technology, or meet the evolving needs of your business.
 At this point, you will need to upgrade the system and purchase new software and most likely new hardware to run it.
 It is important to factor in these upgrade costs, as well as any ongoing maintenance when comparing ongoing license fee vs. upfront EPOS options.

-The below chart shows the cost over time of a typical cloud EPOS (using BarTab figures) vs. an upfront purchase system with a fairly typical maintenance fee and an upgrade every 5 years.
+The below chart shows the cost over time of a typical cloud EPOS (using Tabology figures) vs. an upfront purchase system with a fairly typical maintenance fee and an upgrade every 5 years.
 The exact figures will vary, but the chart demonstrates how both types of system incur an ongoing investment.

 Graph showing the costs of traditional EPOS vs. cloud EPOS overtime